pwikapanel/illustrator-panel/README.md

 ![Svija: SVG-based websites built in Adobe Illustrator][logo]

+---

+note: font locations seem to be relative to stylesheet, not to document using font

+---

 ### dev setup

 the "installed" version in /Library/Application Support/Adobe/CEP is just a simlink towards `Svija Tools Beta` in this repo.